Client ResourcesMarketing

 For such conversions to be tracked, UTM parameters come into play.

 UTM stands for Urchin Tracking Module.
-UTM parameters refer to a unique set of codes added to the end of a URL that makes it easy to track.
-Typically, it’s how analytic tools like Google tell where your traffic is coming from.
+UTM parameters refer to a unique set of codes added to the end of a URL that make it easy to track.
+Typically, it's how analytic tools like Google tell where your traffic is coming from.

 You can also compare your conversion rate to your industry's benchmark.
 Here's a breakdown of various conversion rates across industries according to Unbounce: